Why Affairs Tempt Us, And How to Prevent Them

 - Marry your loved one.
 Then cherish your loved one, keeping the connection vibrant with positive interactions and rarely beset by complaints, criticism, controlling, angry or similarly negative interactions.
 Sexual fidelity promises work best when they simply add to inherent feelings of treasuring a partnership.

 - If sexual feelings come up with people outside of your marriage partnership, bring these feelings home.
-That is, let them enhance your sexual enjoyment with your loved one, like a romantic movie can add to your marriage.
+That is, let them enhance your sexual enjoyment with your loved one, like a romantic movie can add to your love-making.

 - If excessively tempting sexual feelings do come up with someone with whom you must have repeated contact, especially with an old flame or a work associate as these are the two highest risk categories, tell your spouse.
 Honesty and openness have huge protective benefits.
 Stay a team and figure out together a plan of action.